swiftype/app-search-demo-react/README.md

 There's no magic involved in creating a search box for App Search.
 For the best experience, a "live" search box is often the best choice.

 By "live", we simply mean a search box that reacts to user input "live" as a user types.
-That could be something like we have in our Example, where we are showing the results in the page body below the search box, or it could be something like a type-ahead search box.
-In either case, the approach is the same:
+That could be something like we have in our example, where we are showing the results in the page body below the search box.
+Or, it could be something like a type-ahead search box.
+In either case, the approach is the same...

 1. Create an input box that implements an `onChange` handler and shows the current query value

-    ```jsx
+    ```javascript
     export default function SearchBox({ query, onChange }) {
       return <input type="text" value={query} onChange={onChange} />;
     }